Socioeconomic mobility in the United States: Absolute mobility

+According to research done by the Institute of Labor Economics based in Germany, this decline in absolute mobility has not been universally experienced among other countries.
+In an observation of absolute mobility experienced by children born in the late 19th century, America saw an unusually higher decline in mobility than was faced by others researched.
+Finland, Norway, and Sweden all steadily outperformed the United States in this time interval.
+However, Denmark, the Netherlands, and the U.K. had greater overall economic mobility but a sharp decline below the U.S past the 1980s, which researchers attributed to the Great Recession.

 Intragenerational mobility

 Another form of mobility—"intra-generational"—is the change in class and/or income experienced by individuals during their lifetime.
 Intra-generational mobility renders the meaning of "short-term" inequality ambiguous, since high intra-generational mobility suggests that those who are currently less well-off (for instance the young) will move up the class or income scale later in life.

 How strong Intra-generational mobility is in the US is disputed.
 Supporting relatively high levels of intragenerational mobility, Thomas A. Garrett reported on a US Treasury study of income mobility from 1996 to 2005.
 This found "There was considerable income mobility of individuals in the U.S. economy during the 1996 through 2005 period as over half of taxpayers moved to a different income quintile over this period"; 80 percent of taxpayers had incomes in quintiles as high or higher in 2005 than they did in 1996, and 45 percent of taxpayers not in the highest income quintile moved up at least one quintile.
 Fewer than half (between 40 and 43%) "of those in the top 1 percent in 1996 were still in the top 1 percent in 2005.
 Only about 25 percent of the individuals in the top 1/100th percent in 1996 remained in the top 1/100th percent in 2005."
 The study reassured Americans "the opportunity for upward mobility" in America despite their concern about the "long-term trend of increasing income inequality in the U.S. economy" After-tax income of the top 1% earners has grown by 176% percent from 1979 to 2007 while it grew only 9% for the lowest 20%.